-Develop an effective database
+Develop an effective customer database

 - A good database or CRM system can help you to record, plan and manage contact with your customers.
-It allows you to store and use information you learn from customers, whether this is in person, on the phone, by email or over the internet.

 - Remember that your database is only as good as the information on it - your data must be kept up to date.

-- Integrating your IT systems could provide tighter stock control, allowing more efficient ordering and delivery for your customers while reducing your costs.
+- Integrating IT systems could provide tighter stock control, allowing more efficient ordering and delivery for your customers while reducing your costs.